Back to Insights

 Next Steps

 Creating your school's AI policy is the first step in responsible AI governance.
-The effort you invest now will pay dividends in clearer expectations, reduced risk, and better educational outcomes.
+The effort invested now will pay dividends in clearer expectations, reduced risk, and better educational outcomes.
+The schools that act decisively, building policies that are principled, practical, and regularly reviewed, will be best positioned to capture AI's educational benefits while managing its genuine risks.

 For expert guidance on developing your school's AI policy and governance framework: